LayerManager/layman/doc/rest.md

 Content-Type: `application/json`

 JSON object with following structure:
 - **name**: String.
-Layername used for identification within Layman user workspace.
+Layername used for identification within given [workspace](models.md#workspace).
 It can be also used for identifying layer within WMS and WFS endpoints.
 - **uuid**: String.
 UUID of the layer.
 - **url**: String.
 URL pointing to this endpoint.
 - **title**: String.
 - **description**: String.
 - **wms**
   - *url*: String.
 URL of WMS endpoint.
-It points to WMS endpoint of GeoServer user workspace.
+It points to WMS endpoint of appropriate GeoServer workspace.
   - *status*: Status information about GeoServer import and availability of WMS layer.
 No status object means the source is available.
 Usual state values are
     - PENDING: publishing of this source is queued, but it did not start yet
     - STARTED: publishing of this source is in process